 Born: c.
 1803; Died: 1871; Married: Jane Susan Meade

 The first Cavanagh to come to the district was Thomas.
 He was an Irish rebel known as a 'Whiteboy'.
 These men were patriots who used violent tactics to defend tenant farmer land rights.
 They were so-named because of the white farm-worker's smocks they wore.
-Thomas was convicted of insurrection in Galway in 1832 and transported to Australia on a life sentence.
+Thomas was convicted of insurrection in Galway in 1832 and transported to Australia on the "Eliza' for a life sentence.

 Thomas had been born c.
 1803 at Tynagh in Galway, Ireland.
 His parents were James Cavanagh and Honora (nee Connor).
 It was in Tynagh that Thomas had married Jane Susan Meade on 3 February 1826.
 They had three children: Ann (1826 - 1864), Hannah (1828 - 1865) and Patrick Cavanagh (1830 - 1914).